 How many questions are on the Florida real estate exam?

-The exam has 100 multiple-choice questions (A/B/C/D format) covering 19 content areas weighted by importance.
-You have 210 minutes to complete the exam.
-The questions test application, not recall, meaning you must apply concepts to scenarios rather than simply recalling definitions.
+The sales associate exam has 100 multiple-choice questions covering 19 DBPR content areas.
+You get 210 minutes, and the questions test application, not just definitions.

 What score do I need to pass the Florida real estate exam?